 Skipping the Videographer

 Wedding photos are a must for most couples, but they will only take you so far.
 Cinematic videos let you hear your and your partner’s voice as you say your vows and watch your friends tear up the dance floor.
-When hiring a professional videographer to document your wedding, you’ll relive those special moments you may have missed on the day, like interactions with grandparents, that you’ll definitely want to treasure for a lifetime.
+When hiring a professional videographer in Austin to document your wedding, you’ll relive those special moments you may have missed on the day, like interactions with grandparents, that you’ll definitely want to treasure for a lifetime.
 My family and I watch our daughter and son-in-law’s wedding video each year on their anniversary as a way to celebrate their marriage!
-Although wedding photographers and wedding videographers can be expensive, you won’t regret having the story of your wedding captured on film.
+Although Austin wedding photographers and wedding videographers can be expensive, you won’t regret having the story of your wedding captured on film.

 Inviting Too Many Guests